Event Summary

 As awareness grows, employers are being urged to do more to support neurodivergent employees and to recognise the value that different ways of thinking bring to the workplace.

 Discover the benefits of a neurodiverse workforce, including improved productivity, greater wellbeing, lower turnover, and access to a wider talent pool.
 Learn how to reframe the narrative from ‘accommodations’ to ‘advantages’: recognising the unique talents, insights and creativity.
+Hear personal stories from neurodivergent professionals across conditions and sectors, focussing on authenticity, belonging, and what really works to help neurodivergent employees to thrive.

 Under UK equality law, employers are required to make reasonable adjustments for neurodivergent employees.
 With reforms to employment rights and proposed disability pay gap reporting on the horizon, this timely conference will help you to strengthen compliance, reduce risk, and improve data reporting and disclosure.